eddycharly/helm-prow-tekton/README.md

 Pick a name, create it either public or private, and hit the _Create repository_ button.

 I called mine _tekton-config_ but you can choose any name you want.

+### Deploy prow using helm

+This repository contains a helm chart to easily deploy prow.

+You will have to clone this repository as the helm chart is not distributed over a helm repository (yet).

+Once the repository is cloned, run the following command :

+`helm upgrade --install prow --namespace prow ./helm/prow --set-file config=./helm/prow/config/config.yaml --set-file plugins=./helm/prow/config/plugins.yaml`

+This will deploy prow in the prow kubernetes namespace with default configuration.

+See ./helm/prow/readme.md for the list of what can be customized in the chart.

+### Deploy tekton using helm

+This repository contains a helm chart to easily deploy tekton.

+You will have to clone this repository as the helm chart is not distributed over a helm repository (yet).

+Once the repository is cloned, run the following command :

+`helm upgrade --install tekton --namespace tekton ./helm/tekton`

+This will deploy tekton in the tekton kubernetes namespace with default configuration.

+See ./helm/tekton/readme.md for the list of what can be customized in the chart.